MichaelKreil/blockchain-plus/README.md

 > blockchain-plus@1.0.0 test
 > node test.js

-Yes, it works, probably, irgendwie.
+Yes, it works! 🥦
+(verified with a high security certification broccoli)
 ```